silvesterjk/learnML/obsidian_notes/Chapter 1.md

 2. Can we encode alphabets with tokens instead of 0 and 1s?
 3. Can we use a local language encoder to boost the performance of the model in languages the models are not trained on?
 4. Can we do dimensionality reduction with the decoder-only models?
+5. Can we add variations to the model output post inference? --> One with greedy search (Temp: 0) and the further steps are built on the previous output for preference tuning.
+6.